 For each computer-generated block model within its wireframe, the computer software then assigned to every block its calculated values based on inverse distance squared (ID2) influence.
-ID2 was considered the most appropriate influence calculation for the Nagambie JORC Inferred Resource as there was not sufficient close-spaced data to carry out any meaningful continuity analysis (variography) - required for alternative estimation methods such as kriging.
+ID2 was considered the most appropriate influence calculation for the maiden and updated Nagambie JORC Inferred Resources as there was not sufficient close-spaced data to carry out any detailed continuity analysis (variography) - required for alternative estimation methods such as kriging.